 Before you create ANYTHING, make sure you use a platform where you want to be on.
 For example, when I first started my business I was using every, single, online platform.
 I had accounts on Facebook, Instagram, Pinterest and everywhere else in between.
 And you know what?
 I hated being on every platform.
 It took me a while to realize that I enjoy Twitter and Pinterest.
 In fact, I use them for my business as well as personal use.
 And since I enjoy using those platforms, I regularly post content.

-If you do not like to use a social media platform, it will show through your content.
-It will look generic and mediocre because you are not engaged with what is trending, interesting and dynamic.
+If you do not like to use and also leverage content creation tips on a social media platform, it will show through your content.
+It will look generic and mediocre because you are not engaged with what is trending, interesting and also dynamic.
 In other words, you will not put the same degree of design and care creating content on a platform you do not enjoy.

 Be engaged with your followers